Marvin Jones (wide receiver): 2019

 In Week 3 of the 2019 season against the Philadelphia Eagles, Jones caught six passes for 101 yards and one touchdown as the Lions won 27–24.
 During Week 7 against the Minnesota Vikings, Jones finished the game with 93 receiving yards and four touchdowns as the Lions lost 30–42.
 Jones became the first Lions player with four touchdown receptions in a game since Cloyce Box did so against the Baltimore Colts in 1950.
 In Week 9 against the Oakland Raiders, Jones caught eight passes for a season high 126 yards and a touchdown in the 31–24 loss.
 In Week 11 against the Dallas Cowboys, Jones caught four passes for 43 yards and two touchdowns in the 35–27 loss.
 On December 10, 2019, he was placed on injured reserve with an ankle injury.
 He finished the season with 62 catches for 779 yards and nine touchdowns through 13 games and 11 starts.

 2020

 In Week 8, Jones scored two receiving touchdowns in the 41–21 loss to the Indianapolis Colts.
 In Week 13, against the Chicago Bears, he had eight receptions for 116 yards and a touchdown in the 34–30 victory.

-In Week 15 against the Tennessee Titans, Jones recorded 10 catches for 112 yards and a touchdown 46–25 loss.

-In Week 17 against the Minnesota Vikings, Jones recorded 8 catches for 180 yards and 2 touchdowns during the 37–35 loss.
+In Week 15 against the Tennessee Titans, Jones recorded ten catches for 112 yards and a touchdown 46–25 loss.
+In Week 17 against the Minnesota Vikings, Jones recorded eight catches for 180 yards and two touchdowns during the 37–35 loss.
+In the 2020 season, Jones led the team with 76 receptions for 978 receiving yards and nine receiving touchdowns.

 Jacksonville Jaguars

 On March 17, 2021, Jones signed a two-year, $12.5 million contract with the Jacksonville Jaguars.
+In 2021, Jones was the Jaguars leading receiver with 73 catches for 832 yards and four touchdowns.

+In the 2022 season, Jones recorded 46 receptions for 529 receiving yards and three receiving touchdowns.
+He scored a receiving touchdown in the Jaguars' Wild Card Round victory over the Los Angeles Chargers.

+Detroit Lions (second stint)

+On April 5, 2023, Jones signed a one-year, $3 million contract with the Lions.
+He was released on October 24, after announcing he would be stepping away from the team to deal with personal matters.